 Additionally, around 40% of surveyed businesses had more than 80% of their customer data stored across separate systems within the organisation.

-Effect of Duplication on Marketing
+What is the Effect of Data Duplication on Marketing?

 Bringing together all the disparate data points on a customer is also a potential marketing boon that can open up new avenues of actionable customer insights.
 In a comprehensive report, Seth Earley dissects the anatomy of a Customer Data Platform and defines it as essentially a "single customer view specifically built to work for the marketing team".
 The high impact benefits that this provides is the ability to bring together and process enough signals to create a vision of a customer’s or potential customer’s “electronic body language”.